 Canada’s Clean50 annually offers recognition to Canada’s leaders in sustainability for their contributions over the prior two years..
-Nominations are collected year round until Canada Day each year, reviewed and then honourees for three different types of awards are announced each September.
+Nominations are collected year round until Canada Day each year, carefully reviewed, and then honourees for four different types of awards are announced each fall.
+Individual, Emerging Leader, and Lifetime Achievement awards name specific individuals.
+Project awards go to the organization(s) who were the project’s proponents.

-The Clean50 Individual awards – or just “the Clean50” are selected from 16 diverse categories that transcend numerous industries, academia, different levels of government, thought leaders and advocates, and are based on accomplishments delivered over the prior two years.
-The leader in each of the 16 categories is also declared to be part of the Clean16, depicting those 16 Honourees as the top contributor in their respective categories.
+The Clean50 individual awards – or just “the Clean50” are 50 individuals or small teams selected from 16 diverse categories that transcend numerous industries, academia, different levels of government, thought leaders and advocates, and are based on accomplishments delivered over the prior two years.
+The leader in each of the 16 categories is also declared to be part of the “Clean16″, depicting those 16 individual Honourees as the top contributor in each of their respective categories.

-Special Awards are supported by some of our corporate champions to recognize special achievements in addition to the Clean50 Award.
+Special Awards are supported by some of our corporate champions to recognize special achievements in addition to their Clean50 individual or Emerging Leader Award.
 Winners are selected from amongst those who have won one of the awards listed above, including:

 The HP Canada Award for Leadership in Sustainable Procurement recognizes the Clean50 Honouree who has done the most to advance the practice of sustainable procurement by helping move their company’s adoption of SP, consulting to organizations implementing SP practices, or driving adoption through thought leadership and advocacy.